Peggy van Lier: World War II

 After the Dunkirk evacuation in 1940, western Europe was mostly occupied by Nazi Germany.
 The British (and later the Americans) began bombing Germany.
 The Germans shot down a growing number of the bombers over German-occupied territory as the war rolled on.
 The airmen not killed or captured were sheltered and helped to escape by members of what are called escape and evasion lines.
 Based in Brussels, Belgium, the Comet Line was one of the most prominent escape lines.
 Many of the operatives were young women.
 Work for the escape lines was dangerous and many of its "helpers" (as they were called) were captured by the Germans and some were executed.

 In 1941, van Lier met Jean Greindl (known as "Nemo"), 36 years old.
 Nemo was running a soup kitchen called the "Swedish Canteen" for the Swedish Red Cross in Brussels.
 The canteen was in the same city block as German occupation headquarters.
 Supporters of the canteen maintained good relations with the German occupiers.
 Nemo was also secretly delivering food to downed airmen hiding in Brussels.
 Late in 1941, the Germans captured many escape line helpers.
 Comet Line founder Andree de Jongh fled Belgium to Paris to avoid arrest.
 Nemo became the leader of the Comet Line in Belgium and van Lier became his assistant.
 Van Lier had become known to the Comet Line as she was a friend of de Jongh's married sister, Suzanne de Wittek.
 Initially van Lier kept her involvement secret from her parents.

 Van Lier and other Comet Line workers visited airmen in hiding, forged identification papers for them, and accompanied the airmen (few of whom spoke French) to Paris where de Jongh or others met them and guided them onward to Spain.
 It was dangerous work.
 De Jongh told Van Lier that she doubted that Nemo would last as Comet Line leader for more than six months before he was captured by the Germans.
-(He lasted a year.)
+(He lasted almost a year.)